gregoireborel/gcp_pipelines/dataflow-pipelines/README.md

 pyenv local dataflow-pipelines-env
 ```

+:point_up: The Flex Dockerfiles rely on the following base image: [dataflow_docker_base_image](https://github.com/gregoireborel/dataflow_docker_base_image)

 ## Workflow

 1. `git checkout -b feature/GIA-XXX-my-branch`
 2. Create your pipeline folder (usually by copy and pasting another pipeline).
 Do stuff and things on your code
-3. Build the template
-4. Run a job with the template you just built with gcloud
+3. Run your code locally with `run_locally.sh`, either with `DirectRunner` or `DataflowRunner`
-5. Add all necessary tests scripts to the `tests/` folder
+4. Add all necessary tests scripts to the `tests/` folder
-6. Add a `README.md` to explain how your pipeline works and how to test it.
+5. Add a `README.md` to explain how your pipeline works and how to test it.
 Update `versions.txt` and `setup.py` if needed
-7. Use ruff CLI or ruff vscode to check and format your files
+6. Use ruff CLI or ruff vscode to check and format your files
-8. Commit and push your work
+7. Commit and push your work
-9. Raise a draft PR.
+8. Raise a draft PR.
 If the CI/CD is ready for your pipeline, it will automatically trigger it
-10. Clean up.
+9. Clean up.
 Temporary topics, buckets, etc. need to be deleted.
 Scripts could be handy so that the reviewer can do the same
-11. Everything is fine?
+10. Everything is fine?
 Submit your PR and get some coffee :)

 # FAQ
 - _I got weird import/pickling errors_